 Let’s look at one of the above examples: “Did your recent purchase meet your needs and would you buy it again?”

-Either way, you would have no way of knowing their true opinion – including what went wrong or what went right – based on the survey results alone.
+Either way, based on the survey results alone, you would have no way of knowing their true opinion – including what went right or wrong.

 The split-out correction would be:

 - Question 1: Did your recent purchase meet your needs?